malston/tkgi-app-tracker/README.md

 - **Cluster Report**: Utilization and application distribution by cluster
 - **Executive Summary**: High-level metrics for management
 - **Migration Priority**: Ranked list of migration candidates
+- **Cross-Foundation Aggregation**: Combine all foundation reports into a single Excel workbook

 ### Data Management